wasn-eu/CubeCell_Getting_Started/README.md

 ![Example](https://github.com/raystream/CubeCell_Getting_Started/raw/master/images/Example.PNG)

+If you would like to use the latest version of this sketch you can download it here (LoRaWan_MultiSensor directory).

 This sketch allows you to use a number of sensors.
 All you have to do is to set the number to a 1 beside the sensor you would like to use
 (only 1 selection is possible, selecting more will result in errors).